 The loop and eye system are made from an alloy designed to avoid corrosion.
 Corrosion leads to rust, which leads to frayed laces.
 With these wading boots, not a problem!

 If you liked the look of the Redington boots above but want to go for something just a little more premium, these could be the wading boots for you.
-These things are really heavy-duty, but they aren’t heavy.

 The upper is entirely made of synthetic leather, and Orvis has been kind enough to include drain holes (but these could be a little more prominent if I’m critical).